 Fallbrook is a charming small town in Northern San Diego, typically known as the Avocado Capital of the World.
-While it may be off the beaten path, Fallbrook is home to beautiful vineyards that are producing some of the best wines in Southern California.
+While it may be off the beaten path, Fallbrook is home to beautiful vineyards producing some of the best wines in Southern California.
 So if you’re looking for a unique wine-tasting experience, Fallbrook is worth a visit!
-The relaxed vibe of the town and friendly locals make for a delightful day trip or weekend getaway.
-Plus, there’s no shortage of things to do – from hiking and biking to exploring quaint shops and art galleries.
+The town’s relaxed vibe and friendly locals make for a delightful day trip or weekend getaway.
+Plus, there are plenty of things to do – from hiking and biking to exploring quaint shops and art galleries.
 So what are you waiting for?
 Plan your trip to Fallbrook today!
 Please scroll down to find out about some of Fallbrook’s vineyards and wineries…

 Private Vineyard with an Old-World European Feel… In addition to offering unique wine tasting and membership options, CTVV caters to local Southern California-based restaurants, bars, and markets.
 Enjoy CTVV branded wine at our vineyard, from your home (pick-up and delivery options available for your convenience!), or at a favorite local establishment.

 Susan and Mick Gallagher are the proprietors of Casa Tiene Vista Vineyard.
-Although they both started their careers in the technology industry, it has become their lifelong passion to create a vineyard.
-The quest started almost 20 years ago when they were hosting VIP trips to Napa Valley for key clients.
+Although they both started their careers in technology, it has become their lifelong passion for creating a vineyard.
+The quest started almost 20 years ago when they hosted VIP trips to Napa Valley for key clients.
 During these trips, they met and befriended many winery owners and soon understood the wine business is not only a unique business but a culture unto itself.
-They were pleasantly surprised to find many owners not only friendly but willing to share tips on growing and making great wines.
+In addition, they were pleasantly surprised to find many owners friendly and willing to share tips on growing and making great wines.

-In the spring of 2013, Ronei and Lisa purchased a 15-acre estate in nearby Fallbrook.
-They had been searching for the perfect spot and knew at first sight that this was the best location for optimal growing conditions.
-Immediately they planted Italian varietals and intend to only plant the vines of their heritage.
+In the spring of 2013, Ronei and Lisa purchased a 15-acre estate nearby Fallbrook.
+They had been searching for the perfect spot and knew this was the best location for optimal growing conditions.
+Immediately they planted Italian varietals and intended only to plant the vines of their heritage.

-Today the couple carefully craft their remarkable harvest into a collection of unique, small-batch wines, under the Estate d’Iacobelli label and have opened a tasting room on the beautiful hilltop estate.
+Today the couple carefully craft their great harvest into a collection of unique, small-batch wines under the Estate d’Iacobelli label and have opened a tasting room on the beautiful hilltop estate.
 For Ronei and Lisa, making wine is part of their culture, upbringing, and now part of their daily lives.
 Winemaking is their passion… the results are your pleasure!

 A leader in California’s emerging South Coast wine region, Fallbrook Winery’s 36 acres rest between the Pacific Coast and the Pala Mesa Mountains, producing the highest quality red and white varietals.
-The topography of the region creates an ideal microclimate, characterized by consistent and moderate temperatures throughout the growing season.
+The region’s topography creates an ideal microclimate characterized by consistent and moderate temperatures throughout the growing season.
 With warm days, cool nights, hillside vineyards, and decomposed granite soil, our grapes develop the optimal sugar and acid levels needed to create rich, full-bodied, and balanced wines.

 All red grapes are hand-picked and bin fermented in our 175-gallon bin fermenters.
 This allows for optimal fermentation conditions.
-The manual punch downs during fermentation enhance the intensity of the fruit and permit the winemaker greater control over the winemaking process.
+In addition, the manual punch downs during fermentation enhance the intensity of the fruit and permit the winemaker greater control over the winemaking process.
 The total storage capacity is 28,000 gallons of temperature-controlled stainless steel fermentation and 700 fifty-nine-gallon French oak barrels.

 Monserate Winery began with a desire to preserve the beauty and integrity of Gird Valley.
-For 56 years, the beautiful 116-acre property was a public golf course, dotted with 100-year-old oaks and towering sycamore trees.
+For 56 years, the beautiful 116-acre property was a public golf course dotted with 100-year-old oaks and towering sycamore trees.
 After falling on hard times, the golf course closed.
-Jade and Julie Work had the vision to revitalize the land and create something incredible that would also enrich the lives of the surrounding community, and thus, Monserate Winery was born.
-Jade and Julie Work have been hard at work to bring this vision to life since 2016 and have made a lot of progress.
+Jade and Julie Work had the vision to revitalize the land and create something incredible that would also enrich the surrounding community’s lives; thus, Monserate Winery was born.
+Jade and Julie Work have worked hard to bring this vision to life since 2016 and have made a lot of progress.

-Today, Monserate Winery boasts breathtaking vineyards, tranquil lakes, and spectacular scenery.
+Monserate Winery boasts breathtaking vineyards, tranquil lakes, and spectacular scenery today.
 As Monserate vineyard and winery continues to grow and expand our operations near San Diego, CA, we stay true to our original vision:

 Their land has a long history of farming citrus and avocado orchards.
 As water became too scarce and expensive to sustain those crops, wine grapes became the ideal solution.

-When they got started, their founder, Matt Sherman, had a passion for wine and a background in horticulture.
+When they started, their founder, Matt Sherman, had a passion for wine and a background in horticulture.
 His father, Bruce, has always had farming in his blood.
-The first vines were planted by the two men in August of 2011 on the grounds of the old family orchards, and the first wine was made in Matt’s garage in 2011 with the help of an experienced neighbor and other friends in the industry.
+The two men planted the first vines in August of 2011 on the grounds of the old family orchards, and the first wine was made in Matt’s garage in 2011 with the help of an experienced neighbor and other friends in the industry.
 The vintage was coined Syrage… Syrah made it in the garage.
 They opened their doors in September 2017.

-Romiglio Ridge, a small boutique winery in Fallbrook, California is the encore winery for owners Dennis Romankowski and Gina Coccimiglio.
-After opening and operating Park City, Utah’s first winery in 2012, they moved to the wine growing region in San Diego California to take their dream to the next level – that of growing their own grapes.
-They were led to Fallbrook, California where they would be able to grow their own grapes and produce award winning boutique wines in a sunny climate.
+Romiglio Ridge, a small boutique winery in Fallbrook, California, is the encore winery for owners Dennis Romankowski and Gina Coccimiglio.
+After opening and operating Park City, Utah’s first winery in 2012, they moved to the wine-growing region in San Diego, California, to take their dream to the next level – growing their own grapes.
+They were led to Fallbrook, California, where they could grow their own grapes and produce award-winning boutique wines in a sunny climate.

-Romiglio Ridge was born out of a love of living “life uncorked”.
-Their lives, and now our two last names have been joined forever in Romiglio Ridge.
+Romiglio Ridge was born out of a love of living “life uncorked.”
+Their lives, and now our two last names, have been joined forever in Romiglio Ridge.
 They pride themselves in sharing our winery, vineyards, and love of life with all those who visit them.
-They look forward to having you experience their large dream on a small piece of heaven in Fallbrook.
+They look forward to having you experience their big dream on a small piece of heaven in Fallbrook.

 Toasted Oak Winery is a mom-and-pop operation that began as a retirement hobby.
 Roger and Marcia bought the burned-out parcel that would become their vineyard in 2008, naming their future winery after the one surviving tree on the property, a “toasted” oak tree.
-Nine years later, after clearing, planting the vines, and building the winery, they were able to open their tasting room for business.
+Nine years later, they could open their tasting room for business after clearing, planting the vines, and building the winery.

 All of their wines are produced from grapes grown in Fallbrook, most from their vineyard.
 They process the grapes, produce, bottle, and label the wine right at their winery.
 They make small amounts at a time, so the list changes often.